BikerSam86/phi-field_correction/index.md

-Error-Corrected Orbital &amp; Atomic Equations System Advanced quantum calculations with error correction using field theory.
+Error-Corrected Orbital &amp; Atomic Equations
+Quantum calculations with error correction using field theory.
 Formal Scientific Claim: phi-Field Error Correction Framework

 The observed noise, decoherence, and instability in quantum systems are not fundamental, but arise from compounded error terms embedded in current atomic and orbital models.